-Clear aligners have become one of the most popular orthodontic treatments for adults with dental problems.
+Clear aligners have become one of the most popular orthodontic treatments.
 Often referred to as ‘Invisalign’, these transparent and custom-made braces fit snugly on your teeth much like a small mouth guard does in sports that involve contacts such as hockey or football etcetera.
 When patients wonder if clear aligners will work as well, the answer is yes!
-Adult clients can receive great results with this treatment.
+Our patients can receive great results with this treatment.

 If you want clear aligners to work as well for your teeth and mouth, they must fit properly.
 For the treatment plan of 20-22 hours per day wear over at least one week before moving on from this round we will discuss another solution.
 Wearing your aligners as advised by the orthodontist is key to achieving successful treatment results, but you must remove them when eating or drinking.
 If you are unable to commit yourself fully and wear your aligner all day, every time without removing for eating or drinking then this treatment may not be right for you.

 Many people know Invisalign® as the clear aligner treatment, but in Australia, there are many brands that orthodontists use for their patients.
 Some popular ones include Spark and Clarity.
 At Chapel Gate Dental, we don’t focus on any brand over the others when it comes to orthodontics.
 Our team will work with whichever aligner works best for you and your patients; our expertise is what matters most.2.
 Attachments may be required